Press Kit

 Other spaces:

-Underground at Proctors, Fenimore Asset Management Gallery and Robb Alley are malleable performance spaces, with seating capacity based on configuration.
-Harry Apkarian MainStage at Proctors, Key Hall, DeLack Guild Room, Wright Family Atrium, Albany International Room and Taylor Made Group Room are event spaces capable of hosting 30–700 based on configuration.
+The Addy Theatre, Underground at Proctors, Fenimore Asset Management Gallery, and Robb Alley are malleable performance spaces, with seating capacity based on configuration.
+Harry Apkarian MainStage at Proctors, Key Hall, DeLack Guild Room, Wright Family Atrium, Albany International Room, and Taylor Made Group Room are event spaces capable of hosting 30–700 based on configuration.

-Capital Repertory Theatre, in downtown Albany, is the only professional, producing playhouse within a 14-county range.
-Dedicated to the creation of new works, theREP has staged almost 30 world premieres since 1981.
+Capital Repertory Theatre in downtown Albany is the only professional, producing theatre within a 14-county range. theREP has staged 47 world premieres since 1976.

 4,000 square feet (auditorium and thrust stage)